Arts centres as creative enterprises

 Over the last twenty years he has built an international reputation as a cultural policy analyst, working with governments, funders, cities and major cultural institutions around the world.
 He is an internationally recognised thought leader in cultural policy and cultural value measurement, and is the Director of Counting What Counts, which delivers the Impact & Insight Toolkit for funded NPOs.

-John has a long standing reputation as a policy entrepreneur.
-For example, during his career he has been commissioned by Government Departments; Universities; Arts Council England; The Wellcome Trust; and a host of private sector companies to design and lead policy focused events and produce policy focused public reports – most recently a report on Impact Investing for Taylor Vinters (who were recently acquired by Mishcon De Reya) and the National Theatre funded Scene Change report on business model innovation in the performing arts sector.
+John has authored numerous reports on work, the labour market, organisational change, and arts and policy focused public reports – most recently a report on Impact Investing for Taylor Vinters (who were recently acquired by Mishcon De Reya) and the National Theatre funded Scene Change report on business model innovation in the performing arts sector.
+John is currently the Chair of Crafts Council.

-John is joining us 8.30am on Thursday 8 May 2025.
+John joined us on Thursday 8 May 2025.

 Andy Haldane